dhowe/dialogic/README.md

 OPT No Thanks
 ````

-If the user selects the first option, Dialogic jumps to the CHAT named "Game1".
-If not, the CHAT continues.
+If the user selects the first option, Dialogic jumps to the chat named "Game1".
+If not, the current chat continues.